SuperJohan64/D2R-AHK-Runner/README.md

 # Macros

-## Exit the current game and create new game on hell difficulty
+## Create a new game on Hell difficulty and start new MF Runner run

 On your keyboard press `SHIFT + ALT + Q` at the same time.

-This will trigger a macro that ends the current run you're on in the MF_run_counter, exits the current game you are in and starts a new game on Hell difficulty, then starts the MF_run_counter again.
-This macro assumes you are currently in a game so if you run this macro from the character select screen it will not work properly.
+This will exit the current game you're in, start a new game on Hell difficulty and start a new run in the MF Runner.
+This only works when you are already in a game.
+It will not work properly if you run it from the character select screen.

 ## Launch D2R